What Is the ERTC?

 If your organization filed its quarterly Form 941 with the IRS between March 2020 and January 2021, you already claimed the ERTC.
 Employers who didn’t claim this credit in either of those years can still claim the ERTC in 2022 by filing an amended 941, Form 941-X, Adjusted Employer’s Quarterly Federal Tax Return, or Claim for Refund.

 Form 941-X must be filed within three years of the date the original return was filed or two years from the date the payroll tax was paid.
-Once the amended payroll tax form is processed by the IRS, they will issue a refund to the address on file.
+Once the amended payroll tax form is processed by the IRS, it will issue a refund to the address on file.

 It’s important to note that some businesses and nonprofits have reported that they haven’t received ERTC payments.
 With some reported delays lasting a year or more, it’s clear to see that even the IRS isn’t immune to workforce shortages.